seasalt313/trv-client/README.md

 View on http://localhost:4200/dashboard

+To get to admin view, please navigate to http://localhost:4200/admin

 Nice to haves that I did not have time to complete:

 - Hotel search by distance in meters
 - Hotel search by amenities
 - Date search
-- Adding and deleting hotels
+- Adding hotels
-- Confirmation page
+- Confirmation page (I only have a toast popup for confirmation)